 There is a live blackjack table from Evolution Gaming called Power Blackjack that allows you to triple and quadruple down.
 You should make these moves in place of a double down if available.

-Counting cards makes all the difference
+Counting cards make all the difference

 If you’re serious about beating the house and walking away with a positive EV, you need to be using a counting system with your basic strategy.
 When you have the true count of the shoe, you’ll be able to see that the composition of the shoe has changed, and suddenly basic strategy is no longer the most valuable way to play a certain hand.
 As a result, learning how and when to play these deviations will increase your EV.

 The hi-lo card counting system is one of the most popular thanks to its simplicity.
-In this card counting strategy, each card is assigned a value.
+In this card-counting strategy, each card is assigned a value.
 You then use these values to increase or decrease the running count.
 The running count gives you a better indication of whether there are more high or low cards in the deck, allowing you to make a smarter decision on your next move.

 Card values are as follows: